Hyperhidrosis

 Secondary tends to be generalized but can be focal.
 Long list of causes – endocrine, neurological, chronic infection, catecholamines etc.

-GPs can also prescribe 1% glycopyrrolate in cetomacrogol cream for topical use 2-4/d – this is obtainable from the Western Infirmary Production Unit (Pharmacy).
+I believe GPs can prescribe 1% glycopyrrolate in cetomacrogol cream for use 2-4 times daily.

 Patient Support